 College scholarship work is well…work, I know!
 Use these tips to get your teens excited about applying for scholarships!

-I’ve been through it with my two oldest boys and am currently the mom of a high school junior.
+I’ve been through it with all three of my boys and am currently the mom of a college junior.
 Teens today have after-school clubs, sports, part-time jobs, classwork, and social lives.
 Oh and don’t forget volunteering, college applications, church obligations, and family commitments.
+YIKES!